-A big bonus with the MM2H is the fact you not only get interest on your fixed deposit but that you can withdraw this once you wish to move and cancel your visa.
+A big bonus with the MM2H is the fact you not only get bank interest on your fixed deposit but that you can withdraw this once you wish to move and cancel your visa.
 So, it’s basically a savings plan that you simply leave and forgot.

 Please check the conditions now as this may have changed since I applied and received my MM2H.

 When living abroad as an expat with family then education becomes a focal point.
-We hit the jackpot when we first moved to Malaysia as were lucky enough to get our kids into an International school straight away.
+We hit the jackpot when we first moved to Malaysia as we’re lucky enough to get our kids into an International school straight away.

 Not only that, but it’s a school with a great atmosphere with a great mix of expat teachers and pupils.
-We really like the that local and expat kids are enrolled in the school too.
+We really like that local and expat kids are enrolled in the school too.

-I don’t know much about International schools in Thailand only from three families I have met who now live in Malaysia.
+I don’t know much about International schools in Thailand only from three families I have met who now lives in Malaysia.
 Their feedback was that International schools in Thailand are way more expensive than Malaysia and the quality of education on par, if not better here.

 It helps educationally that Malaysia was once a British colony as the level of English here is much higher than Thailand.
 Most people speak a reasonable amount of English here, especially if they work in white-collar jobs.

-On top of this we have the chance to have extra-curricular lessons for Piano and Chinese classes.
+On top of this, we have the chance to have extra-curricular lessons for Piano and Chinese classes.
 We pay $8 USD per hour for Piano classes compared to $50 USD in the UK.
 I am not sure of the cost of private lessons in Thailand.

 This is a tough one actually as I absolutely love Thai food and find that I rarely eat it in Malaysia.
-I do miss a decent Thai meal and still have fond memories of eating my Phad Seu Gai and Yen Ta Fo “pink noodle soup” at the local market.
+I do miss a decent Thai meal and still, have fond memories of eating my Phad Seu Gai and Yen Ta Fo “pink noodle soup” at the local market.